dvco-xx/dvco-xx/README.md

 - 👋 Hi, I’m David
-- 👀 I’m interested in writing, building, testing and integrating REST API's (web/mobile)
+- 👀 I’m interested in building for the web with JavaScript.
+From websites to apps and games.
-- 🌱 I’m currently learning how to use Kotlin/Spring Boot and Next.js to build some cool stuff.
+- 🌱 I’m currently learning how framer works and documenting my journey as I progress.
-- 💞️ I’m looking to collaborate on open-source projects that employ the use of similar technologies.
 - 📫 How to reach me ... email [osuchukwudavid@gmail.com]

 <!---